+These factors constitute critically important elements of any effort that is aimed at effective coastal restoration, sediment nourishment, or management.
 The specific purpose of this report is to show the locations of sediment samples collected in 2015 throughout coastal Louisiana.
 The report provides standardized maps for each BICM Program region (Figure 1).
-Delineating sample locations classified by sand content (%) and mean grainsize (D{50}) for the 2015 dataset.
+Delineating sample locations classified by the difference in sand content (%) and mean grainsize (D{50}) from 2008 to 2015 datasets.
 Maps were made using ArcMap 10.3.1.